-The Canon History
+The History of Canon

 With his brother-in-law, Saburo Uchida and Takeo Maeda , a former subordinate of Uchida, Yoshida established the Precision Optical Instruments Laboratory to develop a 35mm rangefinder camera in November 1933.
 The laboratory was located in a room of the elegant Takekawaya Building, located in Tokyo.